Energized . . . Not Religionized

 Is that all there is to it?

-According to John it is.
-"As many as received Him to them He gave the power to become the children of God even to those that believe on His name."
-(John 1:12)
+According to the apostle John, "As many as received Him to them He gave the power to become the children of God even to those that believe on His name."
+(John 1:12).

 But what about all the steps?

 John gives no steps.
 Religious tradition has surrounded the simple gift of God with steps.
-Actually the request is itself the admission of need and the belief or faith is provided by the coming of the Holy Spirit.
 Human efforts to merit salvation by religious exercises cannot possibly prevail to bring about faith.
-Once the Holy Spirit is within us, many changes take place which are based upon His power.
+Once the Holy Spirit is within us, changes take place, which are based upon His power.
 But requiring these changes before one receives the Holy Spirit is absurd.
-All the human can do is cry, "Help!"
-When one advances "rules of membership" beyond this, one is declaring that humans have the capacity to participate in their salvation.
-Paul told the Ephesians that their salvation was a "gift of God--not of works" . . .
-(Ephesians 2:8) It is widely assumed that we cannot do good deeds to merit salvation, but less widely understood that we cannot even participate in the salvation process, except to ask for it.
+All the human can do is cry, Help!
+When one advances "rules of membership" beyond this, one declares that humans can participate in their salvation.
+Paul told the Ephesians that their salvation was a "gift of God—not of works". . .
+(Ephesians 2:8).
+It is widely assumed that we cannot do good deeds to merit salvation, but less widely understood that we cannot even participate in the salvation process, except to ask for it.
 Paul further tells Titus that it is not by "works of righteousness [righteous actions], but according to His mercy He saved us, by the washing of regeneration and renewing of the Holy Spirit."
-(Titus 3:5) Everywhere in the New Testament we are told that we have no righteousness of our own.
+(Titus 3:5).
+Throughout the New Testament, we are told that we have no righteousness of our own.
 If we have no righteousness of our own, whence comes the righteousness by which we accomplish the alleged prerequisites?

-This is the difference between becoming a religionist--(Christian or otherwise)--and being energized by the Spirit of Christ.
+Here we learn the difference between becoming a religionist (Christian or otherwise), and being energized by the Spirit of Christ.

-This Seed of the Spirit within us is what makes it possible to pray to God.
-Paul makes this very clear in Romans 8:26--"Likewise also the Spirit helps us in our infirmities [weaknesses] for we know not what we should pray for as we ought, but the Spirit Himself makes intercession for us [meets God on our behalf] with groanings that cannot be uttered [unvoiced sighs]."
-The clear meaning of this passage is that via the Holy Spirit within us, our spirits meet God beyond the realm of our earthly cocoon.
-The earthly mind is not capable of communing with God apart from the Holy Spirit.
-Much of the communication that goes on between our spirits and the Spirit of Christ is not a part of our conscious experience.
-It is like the constant flow of energy that accompanies all of our sense-experiences, such as seeing the stars.
-Nor is it (contrary to much religious teaching) cut off by human inadequacy or folly.
-The support group for a deep sea diver hardly cuts his life line simply because they are not all that happy with his performance.
+This Seed of the Spirit within us makes it possible to pray to God.
+Paul makes it clear in Romans 8:26, "Likewise also the Spirit helps us in our infirmities [weaknesses] for we know not what we should pray for as we ought, but the Spirit Himself makes intercession for us [meets God on our behalf] with groanings that cannot be uttered [unvoiced sighs]."
+The precise meaning of this passage is that via the Holy Spirit within us, our spirits meet God beyond the realm of our earthly cocoon.
+The earthly mind cannot commune with God apart from the Holy Spirit.
+Much of the communication between our spirits and the Spirit of Christ is not a part of our conscious experience.
+It is like the constant flow of energy that accompanies our sense experiences, such as seeing the stars.
+Nor is our communication (contrary to much religious teaching) cut off by human inadequacy or folly.
+A deep sea diver's support group hardly cuts his lifeline because they are unhappy with his performance.

-Unfortunately, this concept of energy has been obscured by translations that use the word "work" in place of energy.
-The Greek is e n e r g e o (energeo) and is, of course, the word from which we get our word "energy."
-We are going to deal with those passages throughout the New Testament that reflect this concept.
-They will be in the author's own translations and will bring out the Greek substance behind the words.
+Unfortunately, this concept of energy has been obscured by translations that use the word work instead of energy.
+The Greek is energeo (energeo) is the word from which we get our word "energy."
+We will deal with passages throughout the New Testament in the following Messengers because they reflect this concept.
+They will be in the author's translation to help expose the Greek substance behind the words.